CodeBucket Support in API Platform

 codeBucket: EU

-# Same provider and processor as base
+# Same provider and processor as the base resource

-provider: "Pyz\\Glue\\Store\\Api\\Backend\\Provider\\StoreBackendProvider"
+provider: "Pyz\\Glue\\StoresApi\\Api\\Backend\\Provider\\StoreBackendProvider"

-processor: "Pyz\\Glue\\Store\\Api\\Backend\\Processor\\StoreBackendProcessor"
+processor: "Pyz\\Glue\\StoresApi\\Api\\Backend\\Processor\\StoreBackendProcessor"

 operations: